 Do I Need a Registered Agent for My Business?

 What is a Registered Agent?
-What Do They Do?
+What Do They Do for a Business?

-Some registered agents provide additional services, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.
+The cost of a registered agent service varies, but you might expect to pay between $125 and $200 each year.
+Some registered agents provide additional services for an additional cost, such as filing documents, notifying businesses of upcoming events like an annual filing or a franchise tax filing date.

 A registered agent can be a benefit to your business in several circumstances: